infinite-system/vue-dd/README.md

 All contributions are welcome to improve this package.
 It is pretty feature rich at this point, but things always can be improved and I am always looking for feedback.
 ## Need More?
-What other emits would be useful to create a world class debugging?
+What other emits, props, features would be useful to create a world class debugging tool in Vue?
 Please, write to me in feature requests.

 > This was initially a fork of [vue-object-view](https://github.com/ebuzek/vue-object-view) project by [Emanuel Buzek](https://github.com/ebuzek).
 Thanks to his initial work back in 2017, I used it to created this hugely expanded version with advanced functionality.